SalesforceAIResearch/uni2ts/memory-bank/systemPatterns.md

   - Financial data is stored in a Parquet data lake with a hive-style partitioning scheme.
   - A comprehensive data preparation pipeline handles extraction, preprocessing, feature engineering, and dataset creation.
   - The pipeline is designed to handle multivariate OHLCV data, with support for technical indicators, cross-asset features, and market regime indicators.
+  - A custom `IterativeFinancialDatasetBuilder` processes large financial datasets iteratively, one asset at a time, to avoid loading the entire dataset into memory at once.

 - **Configuration Layer**:
   - Hydra is used to manage all configurations.